neijrr/nextcloud_passwords_handbook_ru/Users/Folders.md

 Folders are a great way to organize passwords.
 A well organized folder hierarchy makes the application faster and passwords easier to find.
+For example you could have a folder "Work" for accounts related to your workplace and a folder "Private" for your own passwords.
-A password can only be in one folder at a time.
+Password can only be in one folder at a time.
+If you want to classify passwords with multiple keywords, consider using [tags](./Tags).

 ![The folder section](_files/folder-section.png)